Supporting you information

 The correct form of address for the Lord-Lieutenant is as follows:

-Written: Mr Edward Harley OBE, His Majesty’s Lord-Lieutenant of Herefordshire
+Written: Mr Edward Harley CBE, His Majesty’s Lord-Lieutenant of Herefordshire

 Salutation: Dear Lord-Lieutenant

 In a Speech: In the preamble the Lord-Lieutenant should be referred to as “My Lord-Lieutenant”

 Conversation: Mr Harley should initially be addressed as “Lord-Lieutenant” and thereafter as “Mr Harley”.

 Should the Lord-Lieutenant be represented by his Vice Lord-Lieutenant or a Deputy Lieutenant, the above etiquette should be adapted accordingly ie ‘Dear Vice Lord-Lieutenant’, ‘Dear Deputy Lieutenant’.